-Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: November 2, 2007; Ruling #2008-1838; Agency: Department of Conservation and Recreation; Outcome: Grievant Not in Compliance.
+Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: January 8, 2008; Ruling #2008-1898; Agency: Virginia Commonwealth University; Outcome: Grievant Not In Compliance.

-COMMONWEALTH of VIRGINIA Department of Employment Dispute Resolution COMPLIANCE RULING OF DIRECTOR In the matter of the Department of Conservation and Recreation Ruling No. 2008-1838 November 2, 2007 The Department of Conservation and Recreation (the agency) seeks to administratively close the grievant's August 20, 2007 grievance.
-The agency alleges that the grievant has failed to comply with the time limits set forth in the grievance procedure for advancing or concluding his grievance.
-FACTS On August 20, 2007, the grievant initiated his grievance to challenge a Group III Written Notice with termination.
-The first step-respondent mailed his response to the grievant on August 30, 2007.
-However, the grievant has failed to return the grievance package to the agency to advance or conclude the grievance.
-Because the grievant never advanced or concluded his grievance within five workdays of receiving the first step-response, the agency e-mailed the grievant a notice of noncompliance on September 17, 2007.
-The agency again sent a notice of noncompliance by certified mail on September 28, 2007.
-The letter was signed for at the recipient's address on September 29, 2007.
-Because more than five workdays have elapsed since the receipt of the notice of noncompliance letter, and the grievant has not yet cured the noncompliance, the agency seeks a compliance ruling.
-DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.
-That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without this Department's (EDR's) involvement.
-Specifically, the party claiming noncompliance must notify the other party in writing and allow five - 1 Grievance Procedure Manual § 6.3.
+COMMONWEALTH of VIRGINIA Department of Employment Dispute Resolution COMPLIANCE RULING OF DIRECTOR In the matter of Virginia Commonwealth University Ruling No. 2008-1898 January 8, 2008 The Virginia Commonwealth University (VCU or the University) seeks to administratively close the grievant's November 19, 2007 grievance.
+The University alleges that the grievant has failed to comply with the time limits set forth in the grievance procedure for advancing or concluding his grievance.
+FACTS Prior to his termination, the grievant was employed in the physical plant of the University.
+On November 8, 2007, the grievant received a Group II Written Notice with termination for failure to follow a supervisor's instructions about timely arrival to work.
+The grievant challenged his termination by initiating an expedited grievance on November 19, 2007.
+The second management resolution step response was mailed to the grievant on November 28, 2007.
+Because the grievant never advanced or concluded his grievance within five workdays of his assumed receipt of the second management resolution step response, on December 7, 2007, the agency sent a notice of noncompliance to the grievant by certified and regular U.S. mail.
+Because more than five workdays have elapsed since the grievant's presumed receipt of the notice of noncompliance letter, and the grievant has not yet cured the noncompliance, the University seeks a compliance ruling.
+DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.1 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without this Department's (EDR's) involvement.
+Specifically, the party claiming noncompliance must notify the other party in writing and allow five

+1 Grievance Procedure Manual § 6.3.